Type above and press Enter to search. Press Esc to cancel.

 b) Lightspeed Commerce Inc. is a company based in Canada.
 As such, most data transfers from Customers established in the European Economic Area (EEA), Switzerland or the United Kingdom (UK) to Lightspeed are made pursuant to the European Commission’s adequacy decision for Canada.

-c) To the extent that the adequacy decision does not apply, Lightspeed relies on the appropriate enclosed Standard Contractual Clauses (“SCCs”), attached hereto as Schedule 2 and Schedule 3, as an approved transfer mechanism for international transfers of Personal Data.
+c) To the extent that the adequacy decision does not apply, Lightspeed relies on the enclosed Standard Contractual Clauses (“SCCs”), attached hereto as Schedule 2, as an approved transfer mechanism for international transfers of Personal Data.
 In these SCCs, Customer is the data exporter and Lightspeed Commerce Inc. is the data importer.

-d) Signature of the Service Agreement shall be deemed to constitute signature and acceptance of the appropriate SCCs.
-If Customer would like to additionally execute a separate copy of the appropriate SCCs, Customer may complete the appropriate pre-signed version attached hereto as Schedule 2 or Schedule 3, countersign it, and return it to Lightspeed by email at [email protected], indicating, if applicable, the Customer’s legal entity and/or account number (mentioned on the applicable Lightspeed Order Form or invoice).
+d) Signature of the Service Agreement shall be deemed to constitute signature and acceptance of the SCCs.
+If Customer would like to additionally execute a separate copy of the SCCs, Customer may complete the appropriate pre-signed version attached hereto as Schedule 2, countersign it, and return it to Lightspeed by email at [email protected], indicating, if applicable, the Customer’s legal entity and/or account number (mentioned on the applicable Lightspeed Order Form or invoice).

 e) In the absence of the aforementioned appropriate safeguards, Lightspeed may – to the extent permitted under and in accordance with applicable data protection laws (including GDPR) – rely on a derogation applicable to the specific situation at hand (e.g. the data subjects’ explicit consent, the necessity for the performance of an agreement, the necessity for the establishment, exercise or defense of legal claims).